6 month Wildlife Documentary Film Making Course,

-Whilst we are in the area of the Hornstrandir Peninsular we will also undertake a 3 day Sea-Kayaking trip, where we will paddle around the remote coastline, camping out over night in a small camp we build upon landing.
+Whilst we are in the area of the Hornstrandir Peninsular we will also undertake a 3 day Sea-Kayaking trip, (You do not have to do this if you do not want to) where we will paddle around the remote coastline, camping out over night in a small camp we build upon landing.
 You do not have to be experienced in Sea-Kayaking to undertake this part of the course, as again all of the equipment necessary will be supplied by Borea Adventures, who will also be supplying a fully qualified instructor for the whole of your time on the water.

 We will have some waterproof cameras with us for our time on the water, and we are sure that this additional activity, will add some vary interesting footage of both us, the landscape and coastline of Iceland to the final film, with some spectacular footage of wildlife and sea birds, and possibly even whales.

 The course runs for 24 weeks, Monday 11th April to Friday 23rd September 2022

 The 'Practical Section' of the course (The time you will be required to be with us in Iceland) is from, 6th June to 29th July 2022.

 The closing date for this course is Friday 31st December 2021.